jcblsn/gsl-info-bot/README.md

 ## Functionality

 I scrape the current water level data from the [Great Salt Lake Water Level](http://greatsalt.uslakes.info/Level.asp) website, log it to `levels.csv`, and post it to Bluesky using the [atprototools](https://github.com/iandklatzco/atprototools) package.
+The script runs once a day according to a Github Actions schedule.

 ## Requirements